 3 years full time or 4-6 years part time study

-This programme will provide you with specialist knowledge, as well as technical and practical skills relating to aquaculture.
+This programme will provide you with specialist knowledge, as well as technical and practical skills relating to aquaculture and marine conservation.

 On average you will go on one field trip a week, take part in at least three different work placements and complete applied research projects.

 The programme was designed with industry so you will graduate not only with the practical skills and knowledge in aquatic ecology and marine conservation biology but also communication and operations management skills so you can make an immediate contribution to the aquaculture industry whether locally, nationally or internationally.

 If you are already in the industry in New Zealand and looking to get a qualification, talk to us about how we can make that work for you to study alongside your employment.

 You will also be learning in the region where the majority of New Zealand aquaculture produce is grown.
 It is the leading producer of farmed GreenshellTM Mussels, King Salmon and Pacific Oysters in the world.